-Full Care Community Residential Rehabilitation (CRR) assists individuals with mental illness in developing and improving the skills necessary for independent living and community involvement.Request a Consultation
+Full Care Community Residential Rehabilitation (CRR) assists individuals with mental illness in developing and improving the skills necessary for independent living and community involvement.Free Consultation

 CareLink’s Crum Lynne Full Care CRR serves individuals who need specialized supports to achieve recovery, wellness and self-determination.
 The program provides assistance with basic life skills, as well as opportunities for reintegration into the community.

 Torrey House specializes in working with individuals who have schizophrenia and similar serious mental illnesses.
 The program operates in a large group home setting where residential counselors provide 24-hour support and supervision.
 There are no time constraints on services; residents may stay at Torrey House until they are ready for a less structured level of care.

 Through participation in services, CRR residents can expect to: